 - Realistic Outlook

-There really isn’t much that Horse Assisted Therapy can’t heal within a person.
+There isn’t much that Horse Assisted Therapy can’t heal within a person.
 Once the mental and emotional areas are mastered, the person can take on anything.
 It is when the mind is weak and riddled with an illness that it becomes harder to see the clear picture and easier to fall for impulses.

 Equine Therapy at Avenues Recovery Center